 Lincoln-Maple Signal & Non-Motorized Improvements

-This project includes constructing a full traffic signal at Lincoln/E Maple to improve intersection operation and break the 0.86-mile corridor in half by providing a protected pedestrian crossing.
-This project scope has been expanded to include other improvements in the corridor:
+The Lincoln-Maple Signal & Non-Motorized Improvements Project (ET034) will construct a full traffic signal at Lincoln/E Maple to improve intersection operation and safety and break the 0.86-mile corridor in half by providing a protected pedestrian crossing.
+The scope of the project has been expanded to include other improvements in the corridor:

 • Lincoln Street will be re-channelized from 5 lanes to 3 lanes with a center turn lane.